Affordable Fashion Shopping in Paris: My Favorite Finds (Updated)

 Caroll

 Caroll is another chain with some great basics at reasonable prices.
-(Think Boden, but French.)
-They were a lifesaver when we were in Paris during a canicule (extreme heat wave) in 2019.
+(Think Talbots or Boden, but French.)
+They were a lifesaver when we were in Paris during a canicule (extreme heat wave) a few years ago.
 I was able to find some linen trousers and tops that kept me (more) comfortable in the heat.

 They have several shops in Paris, and also have periodic promotions.